phanhoang1803/MRC-RetroReader/README.md

     ```
     pip install -r requirements.txt
     ```
+3. For pretrained weights:
+MRC-RetroReader comes with pretrained weights that you can use to immediately leverage its capabilities without training from scratch.
+These pretrained weights are hosted on [Hugging Face Model Hub](https://huggingface.co/faori/retro_reeader/tree/main).
 ## Usage

 - For notebooks: to running automatically, turn off wandb, warning if necessary: